Check your calendar. Is it April? If not, you might think there's no reason to think about tax deductions for Amazon sellers.

 That's because if I wait until April when income taxes are due in the US, then it's TOO LATE for me to make any changes for the current tax year!
 And that's like leaving money on the table.

 The only things that can be used to reduce your taxable income for the tax year are items that you spend money on in the same calendar year (January-December).

 If this is your first year as an Amazon Seller, you may have never filed taxes as a self-employed person.
 One of the things we as online business owners try to do is get our “taxable income” as low as possible — because that is the portion that we actually have to pay income tax and self-employment taxes on.

-In today’s post, we are going to cover some of the things that you can use in your business, and that we feel are good purchases to not only bring down your total taxable income, but to increase your productivity for the upcoming year.
+In today's post, we are going to cover some of the things that you can use in your business, and that we feel are good purchases to not only bring down your total taxable income but also increase your productivity for the upcoming year.

 At the end of every calendar year, I like to sit down and make a list of all of the things our business could really use.
 Coming off of a Q4 high, and of course a windfall of taxable income, it's a great time to see how we can make some business purchases.

 One thing my accountant has always commented on is the fact that Amazon Sellers just don't have that many tax deductions overall.